-Appendix D: Health Center Electronic Health Record (EHR) Capabilities and Quality Recognition
+Appendix D: Health Center Health Information Technology (HIT) Capabilities and Quality Recognition

 Instructions

-The Electronic Health Record (EHR) Capabilities and Quality Recognition Form includes a series of questions on health information technology (HIT) capabilities, including EHR interoperability and leverage for Meaningful Use.
-The EHR and Quality Recognition Form must be completed and submitted as part of the UDS submission.
-It includes questions about the health center’s implementation of EHR, certification of systems, how widely adopted the system is throughout the health center and its providers, and national and/or state quality recognition (accreditation or PCMH).
+The Health Information Technology (HIT) Capabilities and Quality Recognition Form includes a series of questions on health information technology (HIT) capabilities, including electronic health record (EHR) interoperability and eligibility for Meaningful Use.
+The HIT and Quality Recognition Form must be completed and submitted as part of the UDS submission.
+It includes questions about the health center’s implementation of an EHR, certification of systems, how widely adopted the system is throughout the health center and its providers, and national and/or state quality recognition (accreditation or PCMH).

 Questions

 The following questions will be presented on a screen in the Electronic Handbook to be completed before the UDS Report is submitted.
-Instructions for the EHR questions can be found in EHB as you are completing the questions.
+Instructions for the HIT questions can be found in EHB as you are completing the questions.

 Does your center currently have an Electronic Health Record (EHR) system installed and in use?